-Information relating to the funds managed by the Group as of 31 December 2021 can be found in "Description of the Group - The Group's Business - Fund Management".
+Information relating to the funds managed by the Group as of 30 June 2022 can be found in "Description of the Group - The Group's Business - Fund Management".

 The Group's fees from the management of GLP J-REIT comprise (i) three types of asset management fees, (ii) acquisition and disposition fees, which are based on the purchase or disposition price of any property purchased or sold by GLP J-REIT, (iii) reimbursement of certain administrative and other costs and (iv) property and facility management fees which are generally based on the net operating income generated by the properties.
 A decrease in the values of the properties held by GLP J-REIT or the gross revenue and net property incomes of GLP J-REIT would result in a corresponding decrease in such fees.
-The Group's fees from the management service fee and management consultation service fee which are calculated on a fixed and floating basis, respectively.
-Any condition which might have a material adverse effect on GLP J-REIT's or GLP C-REIT's operating performance and financial condition, or termination of the Group's revenues derived from managing GLP J-REIT and/or GLP C-REIT as the case may be.
+The Group's fees from the management of GLP C-REIT comprise two types of asset management fees including general management service fee and management consultation service fee which are calculated on a fixed and floating basis, respectively.
+Any condition which might have a material adverse effect on GLP J-REIT's or GLP C-REIT's operating performance and financial condition, or termination of the Group's management services by GLP J-REIT or GLP C-REIT, could materially reduce the Group's revenues derived from managing GLP J-REIT and/or GLP C-REIT as the case may be.
 See "Description of the Group" for more details on the fees the Group earns for management of REITs.